Defined: Voluntary Turnover vs. Involuntary Turnover

 - Enhance Your Organization’s Onboarding: It’s no secret that onboarding and orientation have looked different within the past year, with organizations conducting both virtually while working from home due to COVID-19.
 However, orientation typically introduces a new employee to a company’s culture when they join the team and can make a lasting impression.
 If an employee has a negative onboarding experience, that negativity will likely color the new hire’s perception of the organization.
 Inversely, a positive onboarding experience has the potential to lay groundwork for a positive, longtime relationship between employer and employee.

 - Improve Employee Relations: Before voluntary turnover happens, employers can usually recognize warning signs for disengaged employees.
 Improving employee relations—which refers to initiatives set forth by a company to help relationships between the employees and their managers—can help organizations retain employees longer and reduce turnover rate.
+Having good relations with employees can even be good for their mental health and increase productivity.
 Actionable items include rewarding and recognizing team members and implementing performance conversations through regular 1-to-1 meetings.

 - Focus on Retention Efforts: According to the Gallup 2017 State of the American Workplace Report, “51% of employees are looking for a new job or watching for openings."
 In order to reduce turnover and retain employees, employers should focus on these five key factors, like providing work-life balance, a stable work environment, competitive pay, brand reputation and culture, and the ability for employees to do what they do best.